stressyj/User-Agent-String-Detection/README.md

 <img src="https://i.imgur.com/1bSLv6f.png" height="80%" width="80%" alt="Assets and Identities"/>
 <br />

-I’ll also google any VPN’s I see during the look up.
+Usually attackers will use VPNs during their attacks, so if any come up, I’ll also google any VPN’s I see during the look up.

 If I drill down for more detail.
 I could go on the sourcetype=stream:http field to have a look at the http_content_type and have a look at the uri_path.
 Let's assume I've found an companycontacts.xlsx file served up to a naenara browser request: